 Focuses on an integrative writing project.
 Provides a setting in which majors can draw together what they have learned in all of their courses and off-campus experiences.
+Credits 3 Attributes Required for the major Upper-Level

 PHIL 370: Philosophy of Social Science